Kedah: Sports

 In 2006, Kedah hosted the 11th Sukma Games.
 The opening and closing ceremonies were held at the Darul Aman Stadium in Alor Setar.

-Football is the most favorite sport in kedah as well as sepak raga.
-Kedah FA is a professional football team in Malaysian that represent the state of Kedah and under the supervision of Kedah Football Association.
-Kedah FA currently play in the Malaysia Super League, and they are the only team in the history of Malaysian football to ever achieved a double treble titles in 2006–07 and 2007–08 seasons.
+Football and Sepak raga are the most popular sports in Kedah.
+Kedah Darul Aman F.C. is a professional football team that competes in the Malaysia Super League and represents the state of Kedah under the supervision of the Kedah Football Association.
+They are the only team in the history of Malaysian football to achieved double treble titles in 2006–07 and 2007–08 seasons.